• Skip to primary navigation

 Close up of carnitas on a sheet pan after crisping under a broiler.

-How to serve carnitas
+How to Use Carnitas

 These Mexican pulled pork carnitas are versatile and great for meal prep.
 I love to make a big batch on Sunday and use them in different ways throughout the week.
 Some of my favorites are: